 This is a very nice sounding mix that offers much better sound than one might have imagined.

-'The Pawnbroker' does not contain any exclusive HD content.
+'The Pawnbroker' does not offer any special features.

 'The Pawnbroker' is the kind of film that contains many diverse layers ready to be interpreted and investigated for not only their particular insight into the concept of misanthropy and condemnation, but in terms of the way it doesn't seek necessarily seek to achieve resolution.
 That may make the story difficult or too bleak for some, but the way in which Lumet and his collaborators have sought to assemble the film, and fill its presentation with subtext as rich and powerful (if not more so) than the narrative itself should make the movie worth one viewing at least.
 Although there are no special features, the film, picture, and audio are of such consistent quality that this easily comes highly recommended.